rism-digital/muscat-guidelines/default/en/person_500.md

 #### Related personal name (500 $a)

 Enter the personal name that stands in relation to the person in question.
-This field is linked to the **Personal names** authority file through subfield $0.
+This field is linked to the **Personal names** authority file through $0 and life dates are displayed in $d.

 #### Type of relationship (500 $i)